Purling/Penpal-App/Report.md

 3. Both George and Amy want to practice the languages they are learning in school
 4. George and Amy create an account of the language learning app and match each other
 5. George and Amy chat and improve their understanding of each other's language

+When they have a few minutes spare, users may enter a queue to be matched with another user.
+In the above example, George and Amy would be paired into a conversation to learn English and Spanish from each other, using one of their mutual interests as a topic to spur conversation.
+These conversations are text-based.

+Users who use the app are intended to participate in rapid-fire conversations on a variety of topics, allowing them to practice a variety of grammatical points and a range of vocabulary.
+The near-anonymity of these conversations allows users to be more comfortable with practising without fear of looking stupid, and reciprocating by using genuine fluent speakers of the language means that the speech patterns and slang learnt will be more naturalistic and users will be exposed to a range of local dialects.

+In addition, users who find a conversation they had with another enlightening (for example, they may have very similar interests, or just find that the other is good at explaining concepts) can friend a user who they are paired with.
+Then, using the friends menu, they may keep up their conversation for a much longer time, rather than having it lost immediately after either presses the back button.
+This can help to foster engagement with a language and culture on a much deeper level over longer amounts of time.

+Finally, users can search for others with which they can form long-term conversations directly, using the search feature.
+Users added here join teh friends list, from which their conversations can be permanently accessed.

 ## Application UML